KESSMARX/Project---Car-Evaluation-/README.md

    If no dataset was loaded, the software must ask the user to load a dataset first.
 CHECK

 3. Evaluate and save the performance of the classification model The software must enable the user to choose whether or not they want to load a specific file for evaluation.
-   In case the user does not provide the additional file, it performs the experiments using a suitable data partitioning strategy.
+CHECK In case the user does not provide the additional file, it performs the experiments using a suitable data partitioning strategy.
    After performing the experiments it will report suitable metrics for the user which will allow them to evaluate the performance of the classification model.
    After showing the metrics it will ask the user whether or not they want to save the results to a file.
-   If the user says yes, the software asks for the file name and saves the results information there.
+CHECK If the user says yes, the software asks for the file name and saves the results information there.
+CHECK

 5. Simulate a real environment
    Simulate a real environment where the user can input a new unseen example without the class information and the system will return the result from using the classification model.